 |Mature Size||Up to 100 feet length|

-Kudzu is mainly found in non-cultivated land such as abandoned fields, in ditches, and along roadsides.
-However, that does not mean it cannot pop up in your yard, especially in larger properties with open space or woodland.
+Kudzu develops a huge taproot up to 6 feet long, which alone can weigh close to 400 pounds.
+The vine is mainly found on non-cultivated land such as in abandoned fields, ditches, and along roadsides.
+However, that does not mean it won't pop up in your yard, especially in larger properties with open space or woods.

 How to Remove Kudzu

-Above ground, start by cutting the vines at the ground level, then follow up by regularly mowing or hand-cutting any emerging shoots until there is no more new growth.
-Kudzu is weakened over time by repeated regular defoliation.
-You might have to do this weekly during the growing season for as long as two years until it’s fully gone.
-Make sure to safely dispose of all the cut plant parts in the garbage.
+Above ground, start by cutting the vines at ground level, then follow your efforts up with the regular mowing or hand-cutting of any emerging shoots until there is no more new growth.
+Kudzu is weakened over time by repeated defoliation, but you may have to do this weekly during the growing season for up to two years until the vine is fully gone.
+Make sure to safely dispose of all the cut plant parts in a sealed garbage bag.

-Kudzu sends out new growth from the root crown but not the entire root below it.
-For this reason removing the root crown is crucial.
-Cut the root just below the root crown with a handsaw or, if the root crown is smaller, with pruning shears.
-If the root crown is still intact or any vines are left in the soil, kudzu will grow back.
+Additionally, kudzu sends out new growth from the root crown but not the entire root below it.
+For this reason, removing the root crown is crucial.
+To do so, cut the root just below the root crown using a handsaw or pruning shears (depending on the size).
+If the root crown is still intact, or if any vines are left in the soil, your kudzu will grow back.

-It’s important to keep a close eye on the area for a couple of years before you declare victory.
-And, equally important, replant the area with a desirable landscaping plant to fill the space.
-Do not leave it bare because this increases the risk of kudzu reestablishing itself.
+It’s important to keep a close eye on the affected area for a couple of years before you declare a total victory over kudzu.
+An equally important task is to replant the area with a desirable landscaping plant to help fill in space.
+Do not leave the land bare—this can increase the risk of kudzu returning and re-establishing itself.